 Possession of the disc

-The throw from one team to the other that starts play at the beginning of a half or after a goal.
+The throw by the defence to the offence that starts play at the beginning of a half or after a goal.
 The pull is not considered a legal pass.

 All offensive players other than the thrower.